 What turned Google into a household word is the accuracy with which the search engine can return search results.
 This accuracy was developed when the Google designers combined keyword searches with link popularity.
-The combination of the keywords and the popularity of links to those pages yields a higher accuracy rank than just keywords alone.
+The combination of keywords and the popularity of links to those pages yields a higher accuracy rank than just keywords alone.
+Of course, it also helps that Google places paid advertisements in a separate part of the page, as obvious ads, and not as part of the actual search results.

-However, it's important to understand that link popularity and keywords are just two of hundreds of different criteria that search engines can use in ranking the relevancy of web pages.
+However, it's important to understand that link popularity and keywords are just two of dozens of different criteria that search engines can use in ranking the relevancy of web pages.

-Overview of Yahoo!
+Yahoo!
+Overview

-Most people assume that Yahoo! is a search engine, and it is.
-But it's also a web directory, which basically means that it's a list of the different web pages available on the Internet, divided by category and subcategory.
-In fact, what few people know is that Yahoo! started as the favorites list of the two young men who founded it.
+Most people know that Yahoo! is a search engine, but it's also a web directory, which basically means that it is a list of the different web pages available on the Internet, divided by category and subcategory.
+In fact, few people know that Yahoo! started as the favorites list of the two young men who founded it.
 Through the acquisition of companies like Inktomi, All the Web, AltaVista, and Overture, Yahoo! gradually gained market share as a search engine.

 Yahoo!, which at one time used Google to search its directory of links, now ranks pages through a combination of the technologies that it acquired over time.
 However, Yahoo!'s link-ranking capability is not as accurate as Google's.
-In addition, Yahoo! also has a paid inclusion program, which some think tends to skew search results in favor of the highest payer.
+In addition, Yahoo! has a paid-inclusion program, which some users think tends to skew search results in favor of the highest payer.